micmejia/bible-dump/AMPC/Luke/Luke 10.md

 In that same hour He rejoiced _and_ gloried in the Holy Spirit and said, I thank You, Father, Lord of heaven and earth, that You have concealed these things [relating to salvation] from the wise and understanding _and_ learned, and revealed them to babes (the childish, unskilled, and untaught).
-Yes, Father, for such was Your gracious [^c]will _and_ choice _and_ good pleasure.
+Yes, Father, for such was Your gracious will _and_ choice _and_ good pleasure.